 Below are synopses of actual Beta Breakers automation engagements.
 In each synopsis however, customer and/or product identities have been scrubbed in order to protect Non-disclosure agreements.
+If you are interested in similar results for your QA needs, complete the form or call us to get started.

 Case Study #1 – Android Application Acceptance Test Suite